- Word count: No minimums but posts typically run between 250 and 800 words. Please stay under 800 words.

 4. Is my first paragraph succinct?

 You only get one chance to make a first impression!
-Does your first sentence make the reader want to continue?
-Does your intro paragraph tell the reader very clearly and succinctly what the article will be about?
+Does your introductory sentence make the reader want to continue?
+Does your first paragraph tell the reader very clearly and succinctly what the article will be about?

 Many readers come to MindBodyGreen to find solutions to health issues.
 A great piece will provide tips that they can implement easily.
 Here's an example of a tip that's actionable: Inhale, count to ten, then exhale as you count to ten again.
 Notice how clear and precise that is?
 The reader knows exactly what to do.
 Here's an example of a murkier tip: Let go.
 Okay, sure.
 But how?
-How does one let go?
 (See the difference?)
-Our readers love posts that provide simple steps.Back

 Here are few pointers to keep in mind when writing for MindBodyGreen.